alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 **Discussion:**
  - Lexical meaning: Camel (certain).
  - Camel shape: found two.
- - Paleo Hebrew letter shape: found multiple.
+ - Paleo-Hebrew letter shape: found multiple.
  - Ktav Ashuri (Assyrian script) letter shape: found multiple.

 There seem to be 2 Camel shapes that match.
 There are also about 2 regions that match the letter shape.